 Laura is a Marriage and Family Therapist Intern who earned her Master's in Counseling from Saint Mary's College.
 She enjoys working with adolescents and has interest in working with individuals who struggle with anxiety, low self-esteem, depression, and past hurts.
 She also has interest in helping couples find the right tools that work for them in restoring their marriage.

-Makela is a Marriage and Family Therapist Trainee who earned her B.S. in Pastoral Studies from Patten University.
-She is currently completing a Master's of Arts in Marriage and Family Therapy from Western Seminary in July of 2015.
+Makela is a Marriage and Family Therapist Intern who earned her B.S. in Pastoral Studies from Patten University.
+She has a Master's of Arts in Marriage and Family Therapy from Western Seminary in July of 2015.
 She enjoys working with adolescents and adults.
 Her main focus with clients is helping them overcome their anxiety and depression around self image struggles, including body image issues.

 There comes a time in everyone's life when stressful events overwhelm us and our usual ways of coping don't work anymore.
 It is at this time that the perspective of a caring, experienced professional can make a difference.
 My name is Michelle Maniatis and I am a Marriage Family Therapist Intern.
 My areas of specialization include relationship/communication problems, working with couples who are in blended families, and individuals who sometimes just need a place to talk and vent.
 I hold a BA degree in Human Development from Cal State East Bay and earned an MA in Clinical Psychology from JFK University.
 I am a current member of the California Association of Marriage and Family Therapists.